pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ---
 title: Secondary care
 description: >
   Antimicrobial stewardship programmes in hospitals aim to optimise the use of antibiotics.
-Giving the right dose at the right time ensures infections are cured effectively, and that antibiotics are preserved for year to come.
+This includes: making sure that antibiotics are only given to patients who really need them, choosing the most effective antibiotic, and prescribing the correct dose.
+This helps preserve the effectiveness of antibiotics are preserved for years to come.
 hide_description: false
 menu: false
 order: 4